richien/casting-agency/backend/docs/APIDOCS.md

 - General
     - Takes a json object containing a movie's title, release-date (in ISO format) in the request body.
-    - Returns an actor object and a success value of true.
+    - Returns a movie object and a success value of true.

 - Request Arguments:
     - None